-- (1) Share options granted pursuant to the Company's share option scheme - (2) The closing price of the Company's Shares immediately before the date on which the options were granted during the period was HK\$17.30. - (3) The weighted average closing price of the Company's Shares immediately before the dates on which the options were exercised during the year was HK\$16.80.
+- (1) Share options granted pursuant to the Company's share option scheme. - (2) The closing prices of the Company's Shares immediately before the dates on which the options were granted during the year were HK\$30.10 and HK\$19.32, respectively. - (3) The weighted average closing price of the Company's Shares immediately before the dates on which the options were exercised during the year was HK\$28.79.